Alagille syndrome: Heart

-Common signs of Alagille syndrome include congenital heart problems varying from heart murmurs to significant structural abnormalities, such as Tetralogy of Fallot, Pulmonary Stenosis, overriding aorta, ventricular septal defect, and right ventricular hypertrophy are common amongst Alagille patients.
-Patients may also present with Ventricular septal defect, Atrial septal defect, Patent ductus arteriosus, and Coarctation of the aorta.
-The mortality rate of Tetralogy of Fallot when untreated ranges from 70% by age 10 to 95% by age 40.
-However, complete surgical repair can significantly improve both longevity and quality of life in patients with Alagille syndrome.
+Cardiac manifestations are a common feature of Alagille syndrome, and can be found in a majority of patients diagnosed with the condition.
+The most frequently occurring structural abnormality is stenosis/hypoplasia of the branch pulmonary arteries.
+This pulmonary artery stenosis can range in severity, and may progress over time.
+If left untreated, patients may develop right ventricular hypertrophy, elevated right-sided pressures, and eventually right-sided heart failure.
+Some other cardiac abnormalities associated with Alagille syndrome include Tetralogy of Fallot, pulmonary valve stenosis, interrupted aortic arch, or atrial and ventricular septal defects, but these are seen less frequently.
+Clinical presentations of these cardiac lesions can range from subtle murmurs to significant cyanotic heart disease.
+The severity of cardiac involvement has been shown to directly correlate to prognosis and long-term outcomes for patients.
+If the right-sided outflow obstruction or congenital heart defect is considered too significant, then the risk of morbidity and mortality increases drastically.
+Thus, it is important for patients with cardiac symptoms to receive a comprehensive evaluation to start.
+Ongoing surveillance is needed going forward due to improved patient outcomes with early detection of cardiac disease and hemodynamic instability.

 Other

-Other presentations of Alagille's syndrome include butterfly vertebrae, ophthalmology defects, and distinct facial structures.
+Other presentations of Alagille's syndrome include butterfly vertebrae, ophthalmic defects, and distinct facial structures.
 The butterfly vertebrae can be detected with an x-ray, but there typically are no symptoms from this abnormality.
 Other skeletal defects common in ALGS patients are spina bifida and the fusion of vertebrae.
 Most of the ophthalmological defects affect the anterior chamber of the eyeball, including Axenfeld's anomaly and Rieger anomaly, but retina pigment changes are also common.
 These anomalies can be beneficial in diagnosing Alagille syndrome.
 Many people with ALGS have similar facial features, including a broad, prominent forehead, deep-set eyes, and a small pointed chin.
 While these distinct facial features are often presented in ALGS patients, the features are presumably not due to Alagille syndrome, but they are characteristic of patients with intrahepatic cholestatic liver disease.
 So while these facial characteristics are extremely common in ALGS patients, it is because many patients experience extreme liver complications or liver failure, but it is not caused by the disease itself.
 The kidneys may also be affected because the mutations in JAG1 and NOTCH2 often lead to renal dysplasia, deformed proximal tubules, or lipidosis caused by the hindrance of lipid metabolism.